You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 How to do it:

-Inhale through your nose for 4 counts, letting belly rise.
+Inhale through your nose for 4 counts, letting your belly rise.

 Exhale slowly through your mouth for 6–8 counts.